 - If not using iCloud, head to ~/Library/Mail/V2/MailData/Signatures/

-This will be easier to find the folder you need if you enable List view in the Finder (View, As List, or Command-2).
+It will be easier to find the folder you need if you enable List view in the Finder (View > As List, or Command-2).
 You can also just hit Command-G in the Finder and paste the above file paths in.
 Either way, your placeholder signature is the most recently modified file that ends with

 Open this file in your text editor (if you use TextEdit, be sure to set the Open and Save preferences to Display HTML files as HTML code instead of formatted text) and replace everything below the Mime-Version line with the HTML code you created above.

 If you’re using iCloud, don’t do this next step.
 However, if you’re not using iCloud to sync your email (meaning you found your signature file in the second file path above), you’ll need to Lock your file.
 To do so, click on the Editing arrow to the right of the file name in your text editor.
 Then check the Locked button in the drop-down dialog.
 Save the file and quit your text editor.

 When you open Mail again — or quit and restart it — you’ll find your new signature in the place where you created that placeholder signature.
 You won’t be able to see the images in the Preferences pane, but when you create a new message, all the right stuff will show up where you want it.

 Now you can make one of those fancy signatures you’ve long admired.
 Enjoy!